namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 That , lack of representation has been a problem in our OKR meetings too, wrt, top down and bottom up OKRs.

-And whqt ends up happening, people in a PI planning meeting are coerced , under duress, even recorded ,--to sign with blood as we joked-- , agree, commit , without a full review of phoenix, technical backlog, tech debt, etc.
+And what ends up happening, people in a PI planning meeting are coerced , under duress, even recorded ,--to sign with blood as we joked-- , agree, commit , without a full review of phoenix, technical backlog, tech debt, etc.

 Only "ad hoc" lip service  in Pi planning might be  the on-call work , which is not "tackling" tech debt at all, it is  making minimum monthly payments,      just fixing what broken without making it more resilient for the future.